Amenly/EroMe/README.md

 -s --separate       Separates files by type into their own folder.
 For example,
                     'Images' and 'Videos.'

--e --email          A required flag for scraping private albums from accounts.
-After typing
-                    this, you must type that account's email address.

--p --password       A required flag for scraping private albums from accounts.
-After typing this,
-                    you must type that account's password.
 ```

 ## Examples of using flags